-If you're having trouble deciding where the idea belongs, try using the comments to bring your team into the conversation.
+If you're having trouble deciding where the idea belongs, try using the comments section on the idea to bring your team into the conversation.

 Your Backlog is a list of everything you could do to improve and add value to your product.
-An Idea should be moved into the Backlog once they have been through the process set out above as an Unsorted item.
-Ideas in the Backlog are ones you will be actively working on through discovery and validation before potentially delivering them.
+Ideas should be moved into the Backlog once they have been through the process set out above as an Unsorted item.
+Ideas in the Backlog are ones you will be actively working on through discovery and validation before potentially delivering.
 Once an Idea is in your Backlog, you can move it through your Workflow, taking it through your product process.
 Find out how to spec out and validate your Ideas in ProdPad in Idea Scoping.

 Archived can be used as a catch-all bucket for any idea that is not actively being worked on.
 This could include Ideas that have potential but don't align with your current priorities, or Ideas that have been completed and need to be moved out of your Backlog.
-Archived Ideas have a dark purple banner at the top.
+Archived Ideas can be identified easily by their associated purple color.

 When searching ProdPad, you can flip the toggle in the search bar to include or exclude Archived content.